domoritz/tvcg-journal-typst/lib.typ

 // Workaround for the lack of an `std` scope.
 #let std-bibliography = bibliography

-#let serif-font = "Liberation Serif"
+#let serif-font = "Times New Roman" // "Liberation Serif"
-#let sans-serif-font = "Liberation Sans"
+#let sans-serif-font = "Helvetica" // "Liberation Sans"
+#let mono-font = "Liberation Mono" // LaTeX uses txtt.
+Alt: "Courier New", "Nimbus Mono"

 // This function gets your whole document as its `body` and formats
 // it as an article in the style of the TVCG.